muratk3n/thirdwave/en/README.md

 ---

-\#trek \#voyager Of course they could beam a baby rigbt out of mother's vomb
+\#trek \#voyager Of course they could beam a baby right out of mother's vomb

 ---